-As a result of its transformation, Mylan went from being the third largest generic pharmaceuticals company in the U.S. to being one of the largest generic and specialty pharmaceuticals companies in the world.
+As a result of its transformation, Mylan went from being the third largest generic pharmaceuticals company in the U.S. to being the third largest generic and specialty pharmaceuticals company in the world.
 Today (as of Dec.
 31, 2011), Mylan has revenues of more than $6.13 billion, commercial operations in approximately 150 countries and territories and a workforce of more than 18,000 worldwide.
 It has one of the industry’s broadest and highest quality portfolios, with more than 1,100 separate products.

 Looking ahead, Mylan’s mission is helping to provide the world's 7 billion people with access to high quality medicine.